hamstar/BullshitMeter/README.md

 ** Read the Article [5 Ways to Spot a B.S.
 Political Story in Under 10 Seconds](http://www.cracked.com/blog/5-ways-to-spot-b.s.-political-story-in-under-10-seconds/)** to understand the motivation behind this script.

+>I think there is room for a plugin or userscript that searches for the terms on news websites (and reddit/digg/etc even) and displays a bullshit logo next to titles or overlaid on the page (perhaps with a description/mouse over of why its labeled bullshit).
+Could also reference to this article for a full explanation of why that term was chosen.

+>It would be interesting browsing through news sites and seeing how many bullshit labels come up.
+I'm sure they will find more words to use instead once they catch on to us, so we might need to modify the filter in future.

 # The 5 ways are:

 ## The Headline Contains the Word "Gaffe"